miguelo93/computational-approaches-brain/index.md

 **Talk title: TBA**

-**Time:** 3:30pm GMT +1
+**Time:** 3:00pm GMT +1

 <p ><strong>Abstract: TBA</strong>
 </p>
 <details style="text-align: justify;font-size: 20px;">
 <summary style="font-size: 20px;">Bio</summary>
 <br>
 Gael Varoquax is the Research Director of soda at Inria (National Institute for Research in Digital Science and Technology, in Paris).
-He's also the director of the scikit-learn operations at Inria foundation(https://scikit-learn.fondation-inria.fr/home/).
+He's also the director of the <a href ="https://scikit-learn.fondation-inria.fr/home/">scikit-learn operations at Inria foundation</a>.
 His research focuses on the use of machine learning in the public/mental health sector, and its potential in understanding cognition and brain activity.
 </details>

 [Personal Website](https://gael-varoquaux.info/) - [Twitter](https://twitter.com/gaelvaroquaux) - [Google Scholar](https://scholar.google.com/citations?user=OGGu384AAAAJ&hl=en) - [GitHub](https://github.com/GaelVaroquaux)